 Talk to your carrier about customs refunds.

 Shipments may require a CARICOM invoice.
-This is a special invoice used by some Caribbean countries and will be obtained by the consignee by the carrier through the customs website.
+This is a special invoice used by some Caribbean countries and will be obtained from the consignee by the carrier through the customs website.
 When required, the shipment cannot clear Customs without this document.
 A shipment subject to CARICOM is considered a formal entry, and additional fees may apply.

 Restricted items are different from prohibited items.
 Prohibited items are not allowed to be imported into a country at all.
 Restricted items are not allowed to be imported into a country unless the importer has approval or a special license that allows them.
 Controlled goods have military or national security significance.

-Prohibited items
+Prohibited items:

-Restricted items
+Restricted items:

 St. Lucia’s exportation procedure, required documents, and prohibited exports.